 Leaderonomics had the golden opportunity to go on a tour of two offices – both homegrown companies – that have given a new meaning to innovative workspaces.

-This might interest you: Top 10 Ways To Create A Lively Workspace
+Read More: Top 10 Ways To Create A Lively Workspace

 There stands a white sculpture of a little boy on a stool, pointing upwards to the ceiling, in the large meeting room we were in.

 We asked chief executive officer (CEO) and co-founder of Macrokiosk Datuk Kenny Goh, why it’s placed there.

 He reveals: This piece depicts a little boy telling us that every day, we should look up.
 We deliberately placed it here next to the projection screen so everyone will look at the screen.